 It has a rounded design that is easy to spool and cast, too.
 Also, with the fluoropolymer-treated microfiber, you’ll find the line will rocket through your guides effortlessly.

-You’ll love the line’s whisper-quiet motion through your guides, allowing you to capture fish with impressive sensory systems.
+I love the line’s whisper-quiet motion through my guides, allowing me to capture fish with impressive sensory systems.

 What to Like About It